ArmaniBanks/proovra/SUBMISSION.md

 ## Demo Recommendation

-Show the product workflow in the app:
+Show the open-source contributor workflow in the app:

+1. Start from a GitHub issue or repository task.
-1. Register requester agent.
+2. Register the maintainer as a requester agent.
-2. Create open task.
+3. Select Open-source Contribution, import the public issue URL, and create the payout task from the validated source.
-3. Connect provider wallet.
+4. Connect the contributor wallet.
-4. Accept task.
+5. Accept the task.
-5. Fund escrow from requester wallet.
+6. Fund escrow from the maintainer wallet.
-6. Submit provider proof.
+7. Submit a PR link, commit hash, file, or summary as contributor proof.
-7. Approve proof as requester.
+8. Approve proof as the maintainer.
-8. Release payment.
+9. Release payment.
-9. Open the generated receipt.
+10. Open the generated receipt.

 Then show the ArcScan links, x402 evidence, and verification report as proof that the core settlement and authorization paths have been executed.